-6.8.2 On-site Renewable Fuel Verification
+6.7.2 On-site Renewable Fuel Verification

-All on-site renewable fuel projects 30 kW and larger are required to install a fuel metering system that reports both renewable and non-renewable fuel.
-The PDP is required submit both renewable and non-renewable fuel data on a monthly basis.
+All on-site renewable fuel projects 30 kW and larger are required to install a fuel metering system that reports only renewable fuel consumption.
+The PDP is required to submit renewable fuel data on a monthly basis.